 Frequently Asked Questions

-Below you’ll find answers to questions that I have been asked as well as questions I can imagine someone asking.
-There are many approaches to post sound, and these are my opinions based on my own experience.
+Below you’ll find answers to some common post sound questions.
+There are many approaches; these are my opinions based on my own experience.
 I have tried to keep my answers brief, although the issues are sometimes complex.

 What is dialogue editing?